Harsha-18126/FULLSTACKTB/README.md

 # FULLSTACKTB
-Today we are learning git.
-Insturter is vinay sir
+Today we are learning git.<br>Insturter is vinay sir